droneslab/bauhaus/README.md

     }
     ```
     ==TODO: What are actor ids?==
 3. Implement the constructor for the message.
+Likewise, you can do this in ``src/modules/modulename.rs`` or ``src/modules/messages/messagename.rs``.
 Example:
     ```Rust
     impl VisMsg {
         pub fn new(pose: Pose, ids: std::collections::HashMap<String, axiom::actors::Aid>) -> Self {